OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/sql-database/sql-database-elastic-jobs-getting-started.md

         if ($ErrorCategory -eq 'UniqueConstraintViolatedException')
         {
-             Write-Host $currentdb "is already in hello custom collection target" $CustomCollectionName"."
+             Write-Host $currentdb "is already in the custom collection target" $CustomCollectionName"."
         }

         else